BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 | Foil Magic | 18" | 4+ |
 | Sorcerous Blast | 12" | 5+ |

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Voice of Curunir** `ACTIVE` - Saruman's Stand Fast!
+- **Voice of Curunir** `ACTIVE`

+Saruman's Stand Fast!
 Range is 12", and affects Hero models.

-- **Consuming Rivalry** `PASSIVE` - Saruman may never benefit from a friendly Gandalf the Grey's Heroic Actions or targeted by his Magical Powers.
+- **Consuming Rivalry** `PASSIVE`

+Saruman may never benefit from a friendly Gandalf the Grey's Heroic Actions or targeted by his Magical Powers.

-- **Lord of the Istari** `ACTIVE` - At the start of each Move Phase, before the Declare Heroic Actions step, Saruman may choose an enemy within 6" and Line of Sight, which must take an Intelligence test.
+- **Lord of the Istari** `ACTIVE`

+At the start of each Move Phase, before the Declare Heroic Actions step, Saruman may choose an enemy within 6" and Line of Sight, which must take an Intelligence test.
 If failed, that model cannot Activate this turn.

 </div>